 Personalized Multimodal Treatment

-Dr. Sugarbaker continues to look for new and unconventional ways of treating pleural mesothelioma with a multimodal approach.
-The principle behind multimodal therapy, is that you can effectively send mesothelioma into remission where it can be managed, provided you combine several treatments together with each one playing their own critical role in the overall strategy.
+Until his death, Dr. Sugarbaker continued to look for new and unconventional ways of treating pleural mesothelioma with a multimodal approach.
+The principle behind multimodal therapy is that you can effectively send mesothelioma into remission where it can be managed, provided you combine several treatments together with each one playing their own critical role in the overall strategy.

-Based on the patient’s tissue samples, Dr. Sugarbaker and his team will then develop a surgery-based treatment plan that may include chemotherapy, radiation therapy and new and novel treatments available through Baylor’s clinical trials program.
-The tumor testing also tells Dr. Sugarbaker the order in which patients should receive these treatments.
+Based on the patient’s tissue samples, Dr. Sugarbaker and his team would then develop a surgery-based treatment plan that may include chemotherapy, radiation therapy and new and novel treatments available through Baylor’s clinical trials program.
+The tumor testing also informed Dr. Sugarbaker the order in which patients should receive these treatments.